 Select Yes, cancel my subscription.

-It can take up to 10 minutes for the cancellation to be reflected in the portal but billing is stopped immediately.
+Once you cancel, billing is stopped immediately.
+However, it can take up to 10 minutes for the cancellation show in the portal.

 After you cancel your subscription, we wait 90 days before permanently deleting your data in case you need to access it or you change your mind.
-For more information, see Microsoft Trust Center - How we manage your data.
+We don't charge you for retaining the data.
+To learn more, see Microsoft Trust Center - How we manage your data.

-If you canceled your Pay-As-You-Go subscription accidentally, you can reactivate it in the Accounts Center.
+If you cancel your Pay-As-You-Go subscription accidentally, you can reactivate it in the Accounts Center.

 Need help?
 Contact support.